Project Reports

 Presentation Day Logistics

-You are expected to attend all presentations unless you've made other arrangements.
+You are expected to attend all Computer Engineering presentations unless you've made arrangements with your instructor.